jjungo/solhsm-engine/README.md

 # Simple Open & Light - Web Server Engine

-This repo contains only the web server ENGINE part.
-It provides tools in order to build an image that containing:
+This repository contains the ENGINE web server's part.
+It provides tools in order to build an image containing:

 - apache2 web service
 - stunnel4 ssl proxy